Proposed Special Housing Areas

 You may be aware that the same area of land is currently the subject of a private plan change application.
 This being Plan Change 2-Te Awa Lakes Private Plan Change.
 While these SHA applications rely on a number of the same technical reports as the private plan change, these applications for SHAs are independent of the plan change and will be assessed separately.
 If you would like to read further about the Plan Change click here.

 The two SHA applications are known as Application A and Application B. These two applications, while similar in nature, are being assessed independently of one another.
-Council is now seeking public feedback on these proposals.
+Feedback on the SHA proposals closed on 4 December 2017.